HOME > Sustainability > Governance:Corporate Governance

 *The number of attendances after becoming as a member of the Committee

-Major items to be discussed at the Audit Committee include the formulation of the Audit Committee’s auditing standards, the formulation of auditing policies and auditing plans, the evaluation of the content of auditing plans of independent auditors, and the assessment of the selection of independent auditors, and the assessment of the status of development and operation of internal control systems.
+Major agenda items of the Audit Committee include the formulation of audit policies and plans, evaluation of the audit plans of accounting auditors, and assessment of the appointment of accounting auditors, and the assessment of the status of development and operation of the Internal Control System.

 The Audit Committee members attend meetings of the Board of Directors and other major meetings in accordance with auditing standards, policies, and plans determined by the Audit Committee.
 The Audit Committee receives reports or hears from Directors, Executive Officers, employees, etc. on the status of the execution of their duties, and audits the execution of duties by Directors and Executive Officers.
-In addition to the Board of Directors and Executive Officers Meetings, members of the Audit Committee attend and monitor the Sustainability Committee, the Risk Management Committee, the Compliance Committee, and the Fair Trade Monitoring Committee, which operate internal control systems.
+In addition to the Board of Directors and Executive Officers Meetings, members of the Audit Committee attend and monitor other committees which operate the internal control system – the Sustainability Committee, the Risk Management Committee, the Compliance Committee and the Fair Trade Monitoring Committee.

 Sustainability Committee